Council tax enforcement

 If you don't pay your council tax we are required by law to recover the debt.
 Stages of recovering council tax are as follows:

-We will send a reminder notice if you miss an instalment, requesting full payment within 7 days.
-If you pay part of the outstanding amount we will not stop further recovery action.
+We will send a reminder notice if you miss an instalment, requesting full payment of the missed instalment within 7 days.
+If you only pay part of the outstanding amount we will not stop further recovery action and you will receive a final notice (see below).

 Court action - liability orders